AmazingAmpharos/OoT-Randomizer/README.md

 # Notable Changes on this fork

--Removed Fishing minigame from logic
+- Removed Fishing minigame from logic
--Removed Skulltulla rewards from logic
+- Removed Skulltulla rewards from logic
+- Removed Man of Roof requirements
+- Removed most Lens of Truth requirements
+- Added the DC jump to skip the slighshot room to logic